daisylb/yorick-python/README.md

 # yorick: a project skeleton / template / boilerplate tool

+*Yorick is a work in progress.
+Many of the features described here are not yet complete.* Currently, only the basics of the `construct` and `create-skeleton` commands work.

-Whenever we start a programming project (or a book, or anything you do that involves files on a computer), we often end up doing the same initial steps, without much variation.
+Whenever you start a programming project (or a book, or anything you do that involves files on a computer), you often end up doing the same initial steps, without much variation.

 Yorick allows you to automate this by creating "skeletons" - templates that you can "construct" to create a boilerplate project.
 In the process of constructing, a skeleton can prompt the user for variables (project name, for instance), and have those variables substituted appropriately into the skeleton.